TomMakesThings/Genomic-Metastatic-Patterns/OncoKB_Annotator/README.md

 # OncoKB Annotator
 This code is downloaded from [oncokb/oncokb-annotator](https://github.com/oncokb/oncokb-annotator) to perform annotation of somatic alterations using OncoKB.
+More detail on running `MafAnnotator.py` can be found [here](https://api.oncokb.org/oncokb-annotator/gene-annotation).

 `conda activate oncokb`